ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ```

 ## Create AWS EC2 Hyperledger Fabric Client Node
-Use the AWS Console to configure the Amazon Managed Hyperledger Fabric Client node.
+Use the EC2 Hyperledger Console Instance to configure the Amazon Managed Hyperledger Fabric Client node.
 This is a step by step process.

 ### Connect to EC2 Hyperledger Console Instance
 Using ssh from your local machine, connect to your AWS EC2 Instance tagged "hyperledger-fabric-console"